 Beyond attendance, we evaluate class participation largely by observing how prepared students are to discuss the covered paper when they come to class.
 This is not a trivial requirement because we expect papers to have been read thoroughly prior to lecture.

 There will be two exams.
 They will be open book (but not open laptop).
 The final exam is cumulative.
 Sample exams with solutions are available on sites from previous years.

-For general questions please first post to the class Piazza site, -- if you have a question, other people probably have the same one (or should).
-All course announcements will be put on to the class web page and/or sent to the class mailing list.
-Piazza is a good place to advertise for study groups, ask questions to other students, etc.
+For general questions please first post to the class Piazza site -- if you have a question, other people probably have the same one (or should).
+Piazza is also a good place to advertise for study groups, ask questions to other students, etc.

 You can view previous versions of the class website via the following links.

 This course makes no attempt to cover all the interesting topics in operating systems.
 Instead, we will cover a few topics in depth.
 The course is divided into the following general topic areas: